WTA Finals: prize money, sponsors, attendance and more

 When comparing the partners of the WTA Finals with the ATP Finals it is noticeable that the WTA event has far more partners (25 versus 11 in 2019), while far less brands sponsoring both the tour and the Finals (two versus eight in 2019).
 The WTA Finals does have more local and regional partners.

 |Liri Tent Technology||Tent technology||China|

 |Unilumin Sports||LED technology||China|

 WTA Finals on balance

-With the move to Singapore the WTA Finals seems to have increased in size and appeal.
-The organisation has secured plenty of partners and many of them are from the region.
+With the move to Singapore in 2014 the WTA Finals seems to have increased in size and appeal.
+The organisation has secured plenty of partners, including many from the region.
 So it is clear that there is potential in the Asian market.
 It will be interesting to see whether Shenzhen can capitalise on that potential in the next 10 years.